Sripo/HTML_CSS/README.md

 Trying to add my learnings of HTML and CSS.

 ## **HTML (HyperText Markup Language)**
 HTML defines the basic structure of a website, similar to the skeleton of a webpage.
+HTML tags aren't case sensitive: `<P>` means the same as `<p>`.
 -**Tags** : are the primary component of the HTML that defines how the content will be structured formatted. (`<p> HTML Documentation </p>`)
 -**Attributes** : are used along with HTML tags to define the characteristics of the element. (`<p align = "center"> HTML Tags & Attributes </p>`)
 -**Class attribute** : is used to specify the class name for an HTML element.
 Multiple elements in HTML can have the same class value.
 Also, it is mostly assoicated with styles written in the stylesheet with the HTML Elements.